-RECONCILIATION OF THE IFRS INSURANCE LIABILITIES AND THE LAT RESULTS In € thousands 2021 2020 Insurance liabilities before LAT 464,947 500,458 IFRS LAT reserve 520,521 564,935 Deficit -55,574 -64,477 1 Insurance liabilities before LAT is excluding revaluation reserve of fixed income investment portfolio.
+RECONCILIATION OF THE IFRS INSURANCE LIABILITIES AND THE LAT RESULTS In € thousands 2022 2021 Insurance liabilities before LAT 1 349,465 464,947 IFRS LAT reserve 372,253 520,521 Deficit -22,788 -55,574 1 Insurance liabilities before LAT is excluding revaluation reserve of fixed income investment portfolio.

 The deficit is covered by the revaluation reserve of the fixed income investment portfolio.
-The development of the provision calculated for LAT was a result of portfolio developments and the related market impact ( $\notin$ -52,200 thousand), operating assumption changes ( $\notin$ 5,350 thousand), the UFR change to 3,60% ( $\notin$ 4,172 thousand) and model and methodology updates ( $\notin$ -1,736 thousand).
+The development of the provision calculated for LAT was mainly a result of portfolio developments and the related market impact (\leqslant -160 thousand) and operating assumption changes (\leqslant 21 thousand).
+The category 'other' consist of the model and methodology updates (\leqslant -9 thousand).